tlhakhan/esxi-playground/README.md

 ```

 ## destroy_vm.sh
-- Given the datastore and vm name, this script will unregister the VM and destroy the VM.
+- Given the datastore and vm name, the `destroy_vm.sh` script will unregister the virtual machine and destroy the virtual machine folder on the datastore.

 ### Usage:
 ```bash